ThisWillGoWell/DinoLight/readme.md

-For example, in the simple case, if there are 10 blocks located across the top of the screen, and 10 Leds acorss the top then each block will get written out once.
+For example, in the simple case, if there are 10 blocks located across the top of the screen, and 10 Leds acorss the top then each block will get written out once with a 1-1 mapping of blocks to leds.
 If there are 5 blocks and 10 leds, each block gets outputted twice, and 5 blocks and 9 LEDs, the output will look like: [2,2,1,2,2].
 Below is the python code the server uses to calculate this distribution around the screen.